Kate Swanson is an Australian writer and dancer with nearly 40 years' experience in ballet, jazz, flamenco, ballroom, Latin and bellydance.

 One of the exciting things about Tribal Fusion belly dance is the way it combines a rich variety of influences from other dance genres.
 From that tradition has sprung the continuing evolution of different types of Tribal Fusion.

-Unfortunately, that creative freedom has its downside.
+Unfortunately, that creative freedom has its downsides.
 The video below will make many dancers cringe in recognition.